Wednesday, January 31, 2018

 Don't Tell The Enemy captures the brutality and the terror that existed for the Ukrainians, Polish and Jews who lived under Nazi occupation.
 Forchuk Skrypuch doesn't spare young readers any of the details of life during this time.
 The novel describes several mass murders, the forcing of Jews into a ghetto with the ultimate goal of murdering everyone, the terrible risks and courage of those in the resistance, and the dignified behaviour of the Jewish people even when they were brutally mistreated.

-Also captured is the disconnected behaviour of Nazis who live what seems to be cultured lives while either actively participating in or at least being aware of the atrocities occuring.
+Also captured is the disconnected behaviour of Nazis, who live what seems to be cultured lives, while either actively participating in or at least being aware of the atrocities occurring.
 For example, when Krystia makes milk deliveries to Frau and Herr Lange who live in the Kitais' confiscated home and are expecting a baby, she notes the beautiful cherrywood bassinet in the nursery and wonders "...where it had come from.
 Were the old owners now in a slave camp or ghetto?
 Or had they already been killed?
 Frau Lange seemed cheerful and oblivious...How could they seem so normal, even almost nice, yet live like vultures -- benefiting from the destruction of others."

 As the Nazis strip the Jewish people of their rights, their homes and their dignity, Krystia becomes determined to resist in any way possible.
 She is portrayed as a courageous, intelligent girl determined to do the right thing, even in the face of deadly consequences to herself and what remains of her family.
 She sees these acts as ones of defiance in the midst of a town now filled with enemies.
 At considerable risk, Krystia and her mother choose to hide three Jews under the floor of their home.
 Krystia secrets food and medicine into the Jewish ghetto and helps Mr. Segal forge papers to be used to help Jews escape.
 The penalty is death for any of these actions.